sammcj/smcleod/_posts/2017-10-13-Drop-Broadcom.md

 We don't have (a good) one.

 Currently we're simply testing for packet loss after boot on the management NIC.
-If deteceted we reboot the host and check again.
+If detected we reboot the host and check again.
 This far from ideal - but until the bug is resolved there isn't any other fix that we can find short of compiling a custom module for XenServer 7.2.

 ## BNX2X Driver